Skip to content

 edge://version

-If you are using a recent version of these browsers, PQC functionality may already be included internally and enabled automatically during TLS handshakes.
+If you are using a recent version of these browsers, PQC functionality is already built in and enabled automatically during TLS handshakes.

 For Older Versions